saikanthpy/Awesome-FDE-Roadmap/README.md

 FDE interviews at companies like Palantir, Google, or Scale AI don't just test your coding; they test your **"Delta"**—your ability to bridge the gap between a product and a mission.

-### 🛠 The "C.A.S.E."
+### 🛠 The "C.A.S.E".
 Framework for FDE Interviews
 When given a case study, do not start coding.
 Use this four-step diagnostic approach:
-1.  **Clarify:** Ask about data volume, security (PII/PHI), and the "Definition of Done."
+1.  **Clarify:** Ask about data volume, security (PII/PHI), and the "Definition of Done".
 2.  **Architect:** Design the data flow from source system to end-user UI using GCP primitives.
-3.  **Solve (The Delta):** Identify what the product *doesn't* do out of the box and how you will build the "glue."
+3.  **Solve (The Delta):** Identify what the product *doesn't* do out of the box and how you will build the "glue".
 4.  **Evaluate:** How do we prove the AI isn't hallucinating?
 How do we monitor performance?

 ---

 ### 🏥 The "Delta" Case Study: Hospital Readmission
 **Scenario:** *"A massive hospital chain wants to use our software to predict patient readmission.
 They have 20 years of data in a legacy SQL Server on-prem.
 They have zero cloud presence and extreme HIPAA privacy concerns.
-Walk us through your first 30 days."*
+Walk us through your first 30 days".*

 #### The "Awesome" Solution (GCP Focused):
 *   **Days 1–7 (Discovery & Trust):**